JUMP TO CONTENT

 “I’ve supported work linked to major industry surveys, including one where L&G moved from silver to gold for Financial Wellness.”

-Alongside this, he’s found opportunities to improve how the team works.
+Alongside this, he’s found opportunities to improve how the team works, using AI to solve practical challenges in the flow of day-to-day delivery.

-“I noticed inefficiencies in the bid review process, including repeated feedback cycles and inconsistent application of style guidance, so I built a Copilot tool to improve consistency and reduce repetition.”
+“I noticed inefficiencies in the bid review process, including repeated feedback cycles and inconsistent application of style guidance, so I started building AI agents that could help improve consistency, reduce repetition and support better-quality outputs.”

 What does your role involve day to day?